Assessing constipation

 Talking about constipation

 Some people find it difficult to talk about constipation.
 You might feel embarrassed or upset about it.
 Or you might worry about what the cause is.
 It’s completely natural to feel like this.
-Remember that your doctors and nurses can suggest ways to treat and relieve constipation.
-Don’t be afraid to ask for their help.
+Remember that your doctor or nurse can suggest ways to treat and relieve constipation.
+Don’t be afraid to ask for their help, they are used to talking about these things.

 It might help to write down any problems and give a note to your doctor or nurse to read if you find it difficult to talk to them.
 It can also help to have a friend or relative go along with you and do the talking.

-If your treatment is in an open day unit you can ask to go into a private room to discuss your bowel problems.
-Your doctors and nurses will understand if you want to speak to them in private, and they will want to help you.
+If your treatment is in an open day unit, you can ask to go into a private room to discuss your bowel problems.
+Your doctor or nurse will understand if you want to speak to them in private, and they will want to help you.
 So do ask any questions you have.

 What your doctor or nurse will do

-suggest other ways of managing your constipation, for example, advice on exercise and what to eat and drink
+laxatives - suggest other ways of managing your constipation, for example, advice on increasing your physical activity and what to eat and drink

 Questions your doctor or nurse may ask